lbguilherme/rethinkdb-lite/README.md

 #### Non-goals

-- Make it stable and ready for production use (unless you want to shot your self in the head... with a machine gun.. you should simply use RethinkDB)
+- Make it stable and ready for production use (you should simply use RethinkDB itself)
 - Break compactibility to introduce features that would not fit the original RethinkDB

 ## Running